SyedHuzaifa007/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-It is a simple Rock Paper Scissor made with Python
+It is a simple Rock Paper Scissor Game made with Python